7 min read

 3. Talk to Your Healthcare Provider

-Let your doctor know you experience white coat syndrome.
+Let your doctor know you experience white coat hypertension.
 They may take multiple readings, wait a few minutes before measuring, or rely more heavily on your home readings.
 Some clinics also offer ambulatory blood pressure monitoring, which tracks your BP over 24 hours.
+To understand the different measurement methods, read about how blood pressure is measured.

 4. Focus on Lifestyle Factors

-Reducing overall stress and improving cardiovascular health can help minimize white coat effects:
+Reducing overall stress and improving cardiovascular health can help minimize white coat hypertension effects:

 • Regular exercise (150 minutes of moderate activity per week)